-Captain Chords/Deep/Melody include a large selection of sound presets, suitable for many genres.
+Captain Plugins 5 includes a large selection of sound presets, suitable for many genres.
 You won’t have to look far to find the right the right timbre for your song, with the presets organised in categories including plucks, bass, keys, leads, pads, strings, voices and guitars.

 To add extra depth & character to the sound you can apply ‘REVERB’, ‘DELAY’ and ‘FILTER’.

 Both ‘REVERB’ and ‘DELAY’ effects have several time and space settings to fine tune the effect to your taste.

 One of the most impressive and fun features of Captain Chords is the ability to ‘jam’ live with the various chords within the chosen key & scale.
 The feature is called Captain Play and is activated by selecting the ‘Play’ tab (next to MIDI IN).
 This feature allows the use of your computer’s keyboard buttons or MIDI keyboard to trigger the various chords within the key & scale and audition them in real-time.